nicoud/Oled/README.md

  OledMap proposes in addition OledLineCircleMap.h, which works on OledPix, but misses pixels.

 #### OledMap is faster when you call a function and draw inside memory, but the required Show(); instruction to see the result takes 70 ms.
-OledMap has the advantage over GFX that one can modify a function, add a new one in minutes, or remove it to save program memory.
+OledMap has the advantage over GFX that one can modify a function, add a new one in minutes, remove unused functions to save program memory.
 With little programming skill, one can do a mix of OledPix and OledMap to have a small bitmap with frequent updates and use direct write to the rest of the screen.

 Small is beautifull.
 You can see the [OledPix.h listing][5] and [OledMap.h listing][6] complete listing (5 pages with LilaMerge).